How to Say Hello in Tagalog: Mastering the Basics

 - Don’t forget the intonation – Filipino intonation often rises slightly at the end of a greeting, making it sound inviting.

-You can practice these tips by talking to locals, who will gladly engage with you.
+You can practice these tips by talking to locals, who will be happy to engage with you.
 Additionally, you can use language apps to enhance your learning.

 Do you want to learn HOW TO SAY "I LOVE YOU" FILIPINO STYLE?
 Read this article!